boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ## How to format grid widget

-You can format the grid for better illustration of the view that you require using the settings available in `Properties` tab.
+You can format the grid for better illustration of the view that you require using the settings available in the `Properties` tab.

 ### General settings